No Second Thoughts- Reflections on the ARTEMIS Women’s Art Forum

 No Second Thoughts- Reflections on the ARTEMIS Women's Art Forum

-A project by the Cruther Collection of Women's Art, Crated by Gemma Weston.
+A project by the Cruthers Collection of Women's Art, Curated by Gemma Weston.

 at Lawrence Wilson Art Gallery

 Remembering ARTEMIS brings together a series of texts discussing the ARTEMIS Women’s Art Forum INC, an organisation devoted to raising the status of women in the arts in Perth, Western Australia, in the late 1980s.
 ARTEMIS began as a series of informal meetings between women working in the arts and eventually grew into an organisation with close to 300 members before losing its funding in 1990.
 The rise and fall of ARTEMIS unfolded amid a ‘golden age’ of creativity in Western Australia that fostered experimentation and collaborations between disciplines and a boom of activism and political awareness, particularly among women, who sought new support structures, language and visibility for their work.

 This collection aims to examine an under-recognised history of Western Australian feminist art practice - occurring against an often-tumultuous political landscape of both reform and excess - against the broader context of Australian feminism and contemporary art.
 Often conversational and contemplative, Remembering ARTEMIS reflects not just on the organisation but on the ways in which history itself is – or isn’t - made.

 Lawrence Wilson Gallery at University of WA is having a second look at ARTEMIS -the Womens art collective that operated in Perth in the 80's and early 90's!
 I have old and new work in the show as does Penny Bovell, Taylor Reudavey and Teelah George.